PatrickG0308/design/README.md

 ![Navigation Bar](assets/docs/features//navbar.jpg)

-> Logo on left side with 5 nav links on right with hover styling.
+> Contains links to the Home, Lessons, Testimonials, Gift Vouchers, Contact pages and will be responsive on all devices.
+>
+> This will allow users to easily navigate between the pages within the site on any size device.

 #### Intro

 ![Intro Section](assets/docs/features//intro.jpg)

 > Intro and image side by side with call to action book now button.
-This button will take user to contact.html
+This button will take user to contact.html.
+>
+> This information lets the user know what the site is about.

 #### Services Section

 ![Services Section](assets/docs/features/services.jpg)

 > Services showcased through the use of images.
+>
+> This information will convey to users what type of services are available

 #### Footer

 ![Footer](assets/docs/features/footer.jpg)

-> Contact information for business highlighted in "Traffic light" green.
+> Contact information for business.
+>
+> This will allow the user to follow `D'Arcy Driving` on social media where they can get more up to date information that may not be displayed on the website.
+The contact information will allow the user to contact `D'Arcy Driving` directly.
+All links open seperate tabs to the appropriate apps.

 ## lesson.html

 #### Lesson Type